dAppServer/server/README.md

 [![lethean-server](https://github.com/dAppServer/server/actions/workflows/compile.yml/badge.svg)](https://github.com/dAppServer/server/actions/workflows/compile.yml)
 [![Coverage Status](https://coveralls.io/repos/github/dAppServer/server/badge.svg?branch=main)](https://coveralls.io/github/dAppServer/server?branch=main)

-Clientside PWA server written using [Danet](https://danet.land/) and [Deno](https://deno.land/)
+Clientside PWA server written using [Danet](https://danet.land/) and [Deno](https://deno.land/) for [Lethean VPN](https://lt.hn/) Web3 apps,

+When porting app's for the web to desktop, this project provides a server that can be used to host your app's backend on the client machine.

+It enables a webapp to run as a standalone desktop app, with the backend running on the client machine.
+Using typical HTTP/REST API's, the app can communicate with the backend server to access files, data, sqlite.

+It is written in Deno, a secure runtime for JavaScript and TypeScript.
-This server is designed to be a secure and private server for running PWA's and other services.
+It is designed to be easy to use and secure by default.

+It can be run as just a backend service, or as a full desktop app with a frontend served by the backend.

+We use this with GoLang for desktop as a backend server for an Angular app and a frontend for our docker container admin ui's.

+It will by default run on localhost:36911 alowing multiple configurations for both server and clientside use cases

 ## Install